-3.2 The piping system is to be fitted with filters for cleaning the hydraulic fluid.
+3.3 The piping system is to be fitted with filters to maintain the cleanliness of the hydraulic fluid taking into consideration the type and design of the hydraulic systems.

-Equipment is to be provided to enable the hydraulic system to be vented.
+Equipment is to be provided to enable the hydraulic system to be vented and protected from ingress of moisture,

-3.3 The oil storage space of the hydraulic accumulator must have permanent access to the relief valve of the connected system.
+3.4 The accumulator space of the hydraulic accumulator shall have permanent access to the relief valve of the connected system.
 The gas chamber of the accumulator may be filled only with inert gases.
 Gas and operating medium are to be separated by accumulator bags, diaphragms or similar.

-3.4 Connection between the hydraulic system used for hatch cover operation and other hydraulic systems is permitted only with the consent of TL.
+3.5 Connection between the hydraulic system used for hatch cover operation and other hydraulic systems is permitted only with the consent of TL.

-3.5 Tanks being part of the hydraulic system are to be fitted with oil level indicators.
+3.6 Tanks being part of the hydraulic system are to be fitted with oil level indicators.